bicschneider/git-katas/subtree/README.md

 Go to the `product` repository.

 1. Run `git log`.
 Can you explain the additional explanatory lines?
+1. Go to the `component` repository, and see what `git log` says.
+Is it what you expected?
-2. What does your working directory look like?
+1. What does your working directory look like?
-3. Does `git status` look like you expect?
+1. Does `git status` look like you expect?
-4. Commit the changes on the `product` repository.
+1. Commit the changes on the `product` repository.
+1.

-Go to the `product` repository.
+Go to the `component` repository.

 1. git split -b

 Next, we'd like to actually the two repositories, so we end up with a single repository.
 That's one of the powers of subtree.

 ## Useful commands

 - `git subtree split`
 - `git split add`
+- `git log`
+- `git read-tree`

 Draw this entire exercise!